KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/App-Article.md

                 ![KeyboardApp.SettingsScreen](app-localescreen)
             }
             @Column {
-                A ``KeyboardApp/LocaleScreen`` can be used as the language settings screen in a keyboard app or in a keyboard extension.
+                A ``KeyboardApp/LocaleScreen`` can be used as the language settings screen in a keyboard app, or in a keyboard extension.

-                The screen lists all added and all available locales, and lets users add and reorganize locales that are used by the keyboard.
+                The screen lists all added and all available locales, and lets users add and reorganize locales, change keyboard layouts, etc.
             }
         }
     }